SaberCris24/WTHIT/README.md

-# WTHIT – What The Heck Is That?
+# WTHIT – What The Hell Is This?

 **WTHIT** is an educational desktop app for Windows that helps users understand what's happening behind their system.
 It provides clear, human-readable explanations of background processes, enriched with collaborative information and optional security scanning via VirusTotal.